fpirotti/CloudGeometry/README.md

 <a id="2">[2]</a> Weinmann, M., Jutzi, B., Mallet, C., 2014.
 Semantic 3D scene interpretation: A framework combining optimal neighborhood size selection with relevant features.
 ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences II–3, 181–188. <https://doi.org/10.5194/isprsannals-II-3-181-2014>

 <a id="3">[3]</a> Brodu, N., Lague, D., 2012.
 3D terrestrial lidar data classification of complex natural scenes using a multi-scale dimensionality criterion: Applications in geomorphology.
 ISPRS Journal of Photogrammetry and Remote Sensing 68, 121–134. <https://doi.org/10.1016/j.isprsjprs.2012.01.006>

+<a id="4">[4]</a>Pirotti, F., Tonion, F., 2019.
+Classification of aerial laser scanning point clouds using machine learning: a comparison between random forest and tensorflow.
+ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences XLII-2/W13, 1105–1111. https://doi.org/10.5194/isprs-archives-XLII-2-W13-1105-2019